 Faculty and Instructional Personnel

 Saint Paul is one seminary in two locations.
-The Saint Paul: Church of the Resurrection location consists of an educational site at the facilities of the United Methodist Church of the Resurrection in Leawood, KS, an administrative site (about three miles north of the educational site) in Overland Park, KS, and access to additional library facilities at Avila University in Kansas City, MO.
+Saint Paul's Kansas Campus with administrative offices and classrooms shares space with United Methodist Church of the Resurrection in Leawood, KS, and archive access to Avila University in Kansas City, MO.

-The Saint Paul: Oklahoma City University location is housed within the OCU campus grounds, where students have access to a plethora of university resources.
+Saint Paul's Oklahoma Campus is housed within the OCU campus grounds, where students have access to a plethora of university resources.

 Housing and Accommodations

 Although Saint Paul does not own or lease any on-campus housing facilities, there are several options available to commuter and residential students near both campus locations.
 For more information on these options, please visit the Housing & Accommodations page.